jmboehm/RegressionTables.jl/docs/src/api.md

 RegressionTables.drop_names!
 RegressionTables.add_blank
 RegressionTables.missing_vars
+RegressionTables.fe_terms
 ```

 ## How Types are Displayed

 This section describes how different types are displayed.
-Throughout this package, `T(x)` where `T` is a concrete type of [`AbstractRenderType`](@ref) is used to convert something to a string.
+Throughout this package, `render(T(), x)` where `T` is a concrete type of [`AbstractRenderType`](@ref) is used to convert something to a string.
 This allows two things.
 1. Since it is easy to create new `AbstractRenderType`s, it is possible to create customized displays for almost anyway situation
 2. Since most things in this package are types, each can be customized

 ```@docs
-Core.Type
-RegressionTables.estim_decorator
+RegressionTables.render
 ```

 ## Simple Regression Result